Sussex Field Notes is a blog written and compiled by Sophie May Lewis, a naturalist and writer from West Sussex.

 Sussex girl through-and-through I draw inspiration from the landscape and nature around my home, as well as the layers of history and stories that weave through it.

 There is more to every landscape than the ‘urban jungle’ or ‘green and pleasant land’ that meets the eye.
-If you listen or look carefully, it isn’t hard to find the undercurrents of times and lives that have past before, that have shaped and continue to shape the story and pattern of our countryside and towns.
+If you listen or look carefully, it isn’t hard to find the undercurrents of times and lives that have passed before, that have shaped and continue to shape the story and pattern of our countryside and towns.

 Connecting people with nature, of all ages and backgrounds, is something I have always thought to be very important.
 I consider an appreciation of the wonderful wildlife of our own ‘backyards and local patch’ to be vital to this connection, due to the accessibility, and capacity to create a sense of ownership, empowerment and passion for its protection, that being close to our homes and everyday life brings.